-The Chesapeake Bay Foundation and Chesapeake Bay Program produce reports that educate the public about how the region is progressing towards the 2025 Chesapeake Bay cleanup goals.
+The a number of Chesapeake Bay partners produce reports that educate the public about how the region is progressing towards the 2025 Chesapeake Bay cleanup goals.
 These reports use a variety of different factors and indicators to help create a comprehensive update for the Bay's restoration status.
 Below are links to these reports.

 The Chesapeake Bay Foundation’s State of the Bay report is a biennial report that assesses how the health of the Chesapeake Bay has progressed over the years.
 The report was first published in 1998, and the score was 27 points (out of 100).
 Thirteen different indicators are placed into three categories: pollution, habitat, and fisheries and used to paint a picture about the health of the Bay’s biotic and abiotic factors.
 In 2020, the most recent report gave the Bay a score of 32 – a five point increase from its 1998 score.
 This shows that efforts to help restore the Chesapeake Bay are working, but there is more to be done to get the Bay fully recovered.
 You can read the full report here.

 CBF’s State of the Blueprint report tracks the progress being made towards the Chesapeake Clean Water Blueprint.
 The Blueprint was established in 2010 as a way to track how Bay jurisdictions are progressing towards the Chesapeake Bay Total Maximum Daily Load (TMDL).
 A TMDL is essentially a pollution diet that identifies how much of a certain pollutant a waterbody can be exposed to before water quality becomes severely degraded.
 The report focuses on the Bay’s three largest states – Virginia, Maryland, and Pennsylvania.
 The biennial report summarizes how each state is progressing towards its own water quality goals.
 Read the 2020 State of the Blueprint report here.